Almas-Ali/fronty/docs_src/docs/quick-start.md

 As fronty is a very simple framework, it is very easy to use.
 You can easily create a website using.
 It is mainly focused on the frontend part.
 So, we haven't add any backend features.
-But, you can easily add backend features using any backend framework like Flask, Django, etc.
+But, you can easily add backend features using any backend framework like Flask, Django, Fastapi etc.

 But, we are working on a backend framework for fronty named [Backkr][backkr].
 And we are also working on a database framework named [Flexdb][flexdb].
 So, you can easily create a full stack